tyiannak/pyAudioAnalysis/README.md

 # <img src="icon.png" align="left" height="130"/> A Python library for audio feature extraction, classification, segmentation and applications

 *This doc contains general info.
-Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki*
+Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki.
+For a more generic intro to audio data handling read [this article](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y)*

 ## News
  * If you like this library and [my articles](https://hackernoon.com/u/tyiannak), please support me at the hackernoon [ML Writer of the Year](https://noonies.tech/award/ml-writer-of-the-year)